Broadcasting and Electronic Communications practice area

 Please feel free to contact any member of the practice area if any further information or advice is required.

-• Hearings with regard to the draft regulations on advertising, infomercials and programme sponsorship published by ICASA on 13 February 2009 were held on 4 June 2009.
-ICASA had received 17 written submissions on the draft regulations from interested parties.
-Eight oral submissions were scheduled to be made at the public hearing.
+- ICASA published draft regulations on advertising, infomercials and programme sponsorship and a code of advertising practice setting out the standards, practices and prohibitions in advertising, sponsorships and other forms of commercial promotion by radio and television broadcasting service licensees on 13 February 2009.
+The date by which comments on the draft regulations and code must be submitted was extended to 28 April 2008.
 The draft regulations impose requirements with regard to issues such as product placement, competitions linked to programming and limits on the amount of advertising which may be transmitted in a particular period of time by the different types of broadcasting service licensees (public, commercial free-to-air, commercial subscription and community).
 An explanatory memorandum setting out the rationale for the changes from the previous regulations dealing with advertising and sponsorships was published on 3 April 2009.